dongdongO/AutoParkingReservation/README.md

-6. After some time, Vehicle B's user asks DeltaV again, "Is there a spot available now?"
+6. After some time, Vehicle B's user asks DeltaV again, "Is there a charging spot available now?"
 7. Despite Vehicle A still being at the charging station, DeltaV reserves a spot for Vehicle B's user.
 How is this possible?
-8. The Charging Station knows that Vehicle A has completed charging and requests Vehicle A's agent to move the car to a regular parking area.
+8. The Charging Station knows that Vehicle A has completed charging and requests Vehicle A's agent to move the car to a other parking area.